steveloughran/validate-hadoop-client-artifacts/README.md

 ### In the staging svn repo, update, add and commit the work

-This is not part of the tool.
 Can take a while...exit any VPN for extra speed.

 #### Manual
 ```bash